Iterative Linear Quadratic Optimization for Nonlinear Control: Differentiable Programming Algorithmic Templates: Introduction

-If problem~\eqref{eq:discrete_ctrl_pb} consists of linear dynamics and quadratic costs that are strongly convex w.r.t. the control variable, the procedure $\BellLQ$ can be applied iteratively in a dynamic programming approach to give the solution of the problem, as formally stated in Corollary~\ref{corr:lin_quad}. \begin{restatable}{corollary}{linquadthm} Consider problem~\eqref{eq:discrete_ctrl_pb} such that for all $t\in \{0, \ldots, \horizon-1\}$, $\dyn_t$ is linear, $\cost_t$ is convex quadratic with $\cost_t(\state, \cdot)$ strongly convex for any $\state$, and $\cost_\horizon$ is convex quadratic.
+can be implemented analytically as detailed in Algo.~\ref{algo:BellLQ}. \end{lemm} If problem~\eqref{eq:discrete_ctrl_pb} consists of linear dynamics and quadratic costs that are strongly convex w.r.t. the control variable, the procedure $\BellLQ$ can be applied iteratively in a dynamic programming approach to give the solution of the problem, as formally stated in Corollary~\ref{corr:lin_quad}. \begin{coro} Consider problem~\eqref{eq:discrete_ctrl_pb} such that for all $t\in \{0, \ldots, \horizon-1\}$, $\dyn_t$ is linear, $\cost_t$ is convex quadratic with $\cost_t(\state, \cdot)$ strongly convex for any $\state$, and $\cost_\horizon$ is convex quadratic.
 Then, the solution of problem~\eqref{eq:discrete_ctrl_pb} is given by